serenity-is/docs/services/list_request_handler.md

 }
 ```

+*SelectLevel.Default*, which is the default value, corresponds to *SelectLevel.List* for table fields and *SelectLevel.Details* for view fields.

 By default, table fields have a select level of *SelectLevel.List* while view fields have *SelectLevel.Details*.

-*SelectLevel.Default*, which is the default value, corresponds to *SelectLevel.List* for table fields and *SelectLevel.Details* for view fields.

-*SelectLevel.Always* means such a field is selected for any column selection mode, even if it is explicitly
+*SelectLevel.Always* means such a field is selected for any column selection mode, **even if** it is explicitly excluded using *ExcludeColumns*.

+> *SelectLevel.Lookup* is obsolete, avoid using it.
+Lookup columns are determined with [LookupInclude] attribute.

+*SelectLevel.List* means such a field is selected for ColumnSelection.List and ColumnSelection.Details modes or if it is explicitly included with IncludeColumns parameter.

+*SelectLevel.Details* means such a field is selected for ColumnSelection.Details mode, or if it is explicitly included with IncludeColumns parameter.

+*SelectLevel.Explicit* means such a field shouldn't be selected in any mode, unless it is explicitly included with IncludeColumns parameter.
+Use this for fields that are not meaningful for grids or edit dialogs.

+*SelectLevel.Never* means never load this field!
+Use it for fields that shouldn't be sent to client side, like a password hash.